oracle-livelabs/goldengate/ogg-core/ogg-add-replicat/ogg-add-replicat.md

 ### Prerequisites
 This lab assumes that you have:
 - The appropriate database privileges to be able to execute the commands in the Admin Client.
-- Completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.
+- Completed the tasks in **Lab - Configure Database Credentials, Trandata, Heartbeat, and Checkpoint Tables**.
 - Completed the tasks in **Lab - Add Extract**.

 ## Task 1: Add a Replicat